Compare ETS

 MEE publishes an ETS work plan to set the timeline for MRV work each year.
 MEE published the 2025 work plan in April 2025.

-MONITORING: Covered entities are required to set up monitor plans and monitor their emission based on these plans.
+MONITORING: Covered entities are required to set up and follow monitor plans.

-Consultancy firms, third-party verifiers and testing organizations involved in MRV data fraud may face penalties up to ten times of their illegal gains, as well as disqualification.
+Consultancy firms, third-party verifiers, and testing organizations involved in MRV data fraud may face penalties up to ten times the value of their illegal gains, as well as disqualification.
 Similar punishments also apply for market manipulation.
 The regulation rectifies the previous absence of penalties for misconduct by technical service providers and market participants.

 Market Regulation